ubvu/ub2030/ub2030-bonus-01-desci/ub2030-bonus-01-desci-transcript.md

 ## The interactive scientific paper of the future

 **Philipp Koellinger:** And related to that, we're actually rethinking the concept of the scientific paper.
-So rather than just having the static P D F, what we're thinking of is an interactive.
+So rather than just having the static PDF, what we're thinking of is an interactive.
 Type of scientific paper that actually links the core results to the underlying data and codes that were producing them.

 So think of the main figures or tables in a paper where in order to check how those results actually ended up being produced, you would wanna be able to check the data and the court, and ideally you would actually be able to to just run the court on that data directly and verify that the figure or the table that is in the paper really has been derived from these artifacts.